-Wetsuits come in all sorts of different designs with front zips, back zips, short legs and short rams so picking the right wetsuit is as much about personal preference as the ocean temperature.
+Wetsuits come in different designs with front zips, back zips, short legs and short rams, so picking the right wetsuit is as much about personal preference as the ocean temperature.

 Surf shops are great options to get honest, helpful advice about the wetsuit size and fit.

-If you’re just starting out on your surfing journey and can’t hire or rent a wetsuit, you can find some great economy suits available online for as little as $50.
+If you’re just starting with surfing and can’t hire or rent a wetsuit, you can find some great economy suits available online, like this one, for under $60.

 Good quality sunscreen or zinc

 Keeping your skin safe when you enjoy outdoor activities is incredibly important.
-When you’re surfing the sun reflects off the ocean’s surface giving you a double dose of UV rays.
+When you’re surfing, the sun reflects off the ocean’s surface, giving you a double dose of harmful UV rays.

 This means you can even burn even on overcast or gloomy days.

-The last thing on our list of surfing essential attire is the humble beach towel.
+The humble beach towel is the last thing on our list of surfing essential attire.

-Unlike a wetsuit chances are you won’t be provided with a towel during a surf lesson so make sure to always bring your own.
+Unlike a wetsuit, chances are you won’t be provided with a towel during a surf lesson, so always bring your own.

 Surfing attire: Other beneficial surf gear and equipment

-If you’re blessed enough to be surfing in the sunshine and warmer temperatures, popping on a t-shirt will help protect you from sun damage and even the odd jellyfish sting.
+If you’re blessed enough to surf in the sunshine and warmer temperatures, popping on a t-shirt will help protect you from sun damage and even the odd jellyfish sting.

-The addition of a t-shirt also saves you from slathering your whole upper torso in sun cream, which is often expensive in tropical climates.
+Adding a t-shirt also saves you from slathering your upper torso in sun cream, which is often expensive in tropical climates.

 Rash vest/ rash guard

-Rash vests sometimes referred to as rash guards can be worn as is or underneath your wetsuit.
-As you’d imagine their primary focus is to create a soft barrier between either your surfboard or your wetsuit
+Rash vests, sometimes called rash guards, can be worn as is or underneath your wetsuit.
+As you’d imagine, their primary task is to create a soft barrier between either your surfboard or your wetsuit

-Both of which can run and cause friction, particularly if your skin isn’t used to the rigours of surfing, you can grab rash protectors in a long sleeve option as well for even more protection from the sun.
+Both of these can run and cause friction, particularly if your skin isn’t used to the rigours of surfing; you can also grab rash protectors in a long-sleeve option for even more protection from the sun.